 The most reliable way to get your heater working again is to call our expert technicians.
 We offer heating repair in Plymouth, MN and throughout the Twin Cities, and all our techs are NATE-certified.
 However, you can take several steps before calling us to see if you can get your heater working again.

 This is important: please do not attempt to make any repairs to your heating system on your own.
 We’ll outline troubleshooting steps, but these aren’t repairs.
 Anything that involves opening up your heater and using tools is off the table.
 It’s not just because you’ll risk doing the job incorrectly.
 You’ll put your health and safety, as well as that of your household, at risk.
+Leave the work to licensed professionals who know how to safely handle these systems.
 When it’s time for repairs, leave the work to licensed professionals.

 Now take a deep breath, put on a coat, and let’s walk through basic troubleshooting to see if we can get your heater working again.